jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 ...
-BUT, it’s not only about having your data available in a clean and easy data-set and feeding a machine learning algorithm, it's also about sharing it so other people (with more or less technical knowledge than you) can understand the trends without much explanation or even better, without feeling overwhelmed by an overly-complicated chart that makes them give up before they even try.
+BUT, it’s not only about having your data available in a clean and easy data-set and feeding a machine learning algorithm, it's also about sharing it so other people (with more or less technical knowledge than you) can understand the trends and its implications without much explanation or even better, without feeling overwhelmed by an overly-complicated chart that makes them give up before they even try.